ArashRezaeinezhad9621/Autonomous-Robot-Navigation-with-ROS-and-SLAM/README.md

 <p align="justify">
 Based on the comparative analysis, the MPU9250 was selected as the primary IMU sensor due to its balanced performance in terms of accuracy, noise characteristics, and integration capability.
 By fusing IMU data with wheel encoder measurements, the system significantly improves localization accuracy, particularly in challenging conditions such as wheel slippage.
 </p>

+## ✅ Implemented Features

+SLAM-based mapping using IMU and encoder fusion
+Semi real-time obstacle detection
+Waypoint-based mission execution
+IMU–encoder sensor fusion for improved odometry Improved DWA navigation (handling reverse motion issues) Integration of auxiliary sensors for obstacle detection LiDAR-based pose correction in addition to odometry Full simulation in ROS and Gazebo

+## 🔮 Future Work

+Several improvements are planned to enhance autonomy, safety, and robustness:

+Emergency stop button for manual override
+Human detection and safety shutdown system
+Improved navigation in low-feature environments (corridors and large-scale spaces) Autonomous docking and charging system
+ROS-based user interface for mission control Integration of depth cameras (e.g., RealSense) Definition of restricted zones in the map
+Runtime parameter tuning capability
+Fully autonomous coverage path planning
+Battery monitoring and alert system
+Monitoring of fluid level, flow rate, and concentration Visual and auditory status indicators
+Network reliability improvements
+Mechanical redesign and improved sensor placement
+IMU placement optimization near the center of mass Fault detection and automatic reset for sensors/modules Navigation improvements in dynamic and crowded environments Full integration of analog and digital subsystems Integration of disinfection subsystem with robot platform Advanced collision detection and intelligent stopping behavior

+## 🎯 Conclusion

+This project demonstrates a complete autonomous robotic system that integrates perception, localization, and navigation into a unified framework.
+By combining LiDAR-based SLAM with IMU and encoder fusion, the system improves robustness compared to traditional odometry-based approaches.
+The work also addresses practical engineering challenges such as sensor calibration, multi-device communication, and system integration under real-world constraints.
+Overall, the system shows a strong foundation for autonomous indoor robotics, with clear pathways for future improvements toward fully deployable real-world applications.